-Figure 18a.
+Figure 20a.
 32KB Block Erase Sequence Diagram (QPI)

-7.19.
+7.20.
 64KB Block Erase (BE) (D8H)

 The 64KB Block Erase (BE) command is erased the all data of the chosen block.
 A Write Enable (WREN) command must previously have been executed to set the Write Enable Latch (WEL) bit.
-The 64KB Block Erase (BE) command is entered by driving CS# low, followed by the command code, and three address bytes on SI.
+The 64KB Block Erase (BE) command is entered by driving CS# low, followed by the command code, and 3-byte address or 4-byte address on SI.
 Any address inside the block is a valid address for the 64KB Block Erase (BE) command.
 CS# must be driven low for the entire duration of the sequence.

-The 64KB Block Erase command sequence: CS# goes low $\rightarrow$ sending 64KB Block Erase command $\rightarrow$ 3-byte address on SI $\rightarrow$ CS# goes high.
-The command sequence is shown in Figure 19.
+The 64KB Block Erase command sequence: CS# goes low \rightarrow sending 64KB Block Erase command \rightarrow 3-byte address or 4-byte address on SI \rightarrow CS# goes high.
+The command sequence is shown in Figure21.
 CS# must be driven high after the eighth bit of the last address byte has been latched in; otherwise the 64KB Block Erase (BE) command is not executed.
-As soon as CS# is driven high, the self-timed Block Erase cycle (whose duration is $t{SE}$ ) is initiated.
+As soon as CS# is driven high, the self-timed Block Erase cycle (whose duration is t{SE}) is initiated.
 While the Block Erase cycle is in progress, the Status Register may be read to check the value of the Write in Progress (WIP) bit.
 The Write in Progress (WIP) bit is 1 during the self-timed Block Erase cycle, and is 0 when it is completed.
 At some unspecified time before the cycle is completed, the Write Enable Latch (WEL) bit is reset.
 A 64KB Block Erase (BE) command applied to a block which is protected by the Block Protect (BP4, BP3, BP2, BP1, and BP0) bits (see Table1&1a) is not executed.